MarcoGorelli/polars-plugins-tutorial/docs/bob_the_list_builder.md

 `apply_amortized` is a bit like the `apply_to_buffer` function we used in `pig_latinnify`, in that it makes a big allocation upfront to amortize the allocation costs.

+Something new in this example is:

+- `IdxSize`
+- `IdxCa`
+- `IDX_DTYPE`

+These are either `u32` or `u64`, depending on your platform, and are what Polars generally uses for counting-related operations.

   [Lists at last]: ../lists/